 One of the smallest drones on the market with an HD camera is the DJI Spark.
 With a 16-minute flight time, this drone is smaller than a smartphone and boasts a 12MP camera with 1080p video resolution.
 It costs about $400 with no added accessories.

 The Spark’s big brother, the DJI Phantom 3, can fly for 25 minutes on a single charge, has a 4k camera, and costs upwards of $600.
 Some drones on the civilian market are well over $10,000!
-A high-end commercial drone will cost even more.
-Price ultimately comes down to the size of your drone, additional features, and the quality of your camera.
+A high-end commercial drone camera will cost even more.
+Price ultimately comes down to the size of your drone, additional features, and the image quality of your camera.

 Flying Your Drone

 Now that you’ve found the features you like, a camera that suits your needs, and all the accessories to make life easier, it’s time to fly!
 Be sure to read the instruction manual first, but no amount of reading can prepare you for the excitement of taking off for the first time.

-Instructional videos found online will help streamline the process of using the many features your drone offers.
+Instructional videos found online will help streamline the process of using the many features your drone camera offers.
 Practice as much as possible!
-Before landing your first aerial photography gig, get as many flying hours under your belt as possible.
+Before landing your first photography gig, get as many flying hours under your belt as possible.

 Check the weather forecast before you take flight.
 Knowing your drones limit in windy conditions can put your mind at ease when unpredicted gusts present themselves.
 Rain can permanently damage your drone, though waterproof models are on the rise (with price tags to match).

 .
 There is much that needs to happen before you take your first shot!
 Having the right gear, practicing, and planning for weather can make all the difference in the quality of your photography.